-Perform this step if you have leaf switch stacks.
+Complete this step if you have leaf switch stacks.

-- 1. Plug in the switch stack when the system prompts you to do so. - 2.
+- a.
+Plug in the switch stack when the system prompts you to do so. - b.
 Type a discover command, in the following format, for your platform:: - On SGI ICE platforms, type one or more discover commands in the following format:

+'''

 discover --mgmtswitch num,ice=yes,type=leaf

+'''